 What is DMCA?

-The Digital Millennium Copyright Act (DMCA) of 1998 seeks to balance the interests of Internet service providers (ISPs) and copyright holders in the digital space.
-The DMCA protects ISPs from liability for copyright infringement by their users, provided they follow specific legal requirements.
-Key provisions include:
+The Digital Millennium Copyright Act (DMCA) of 1998 seeks to balance the interests of online service providers and copyright holders.
+The DMCA limits an online service provider’s liability for copyright infringement by users when specific legal conditions are met.
+Key conditions include:

-- Accommodation of technical measures used by copyright owners to protect their works.
+• Accommodation of, and non-interference with, standard technical measures used by copyright owners to protect their works.

 Compliance with Copyright Laws and Consequences of Violations

-Under U.S. copyright law and the DMCA, ISPs like Trinity and its subcontractors must act when users violate copyright laws.
+Under U.S. copyright law and the DMCA, Trinity College must respond to valid notifications of claimed copyright infringement involving Trinity systems or services.
 All members of the Trinity College community must comply with software use laws and legal agreements.
 Failure to do so may result in financial penalties, criminal charges, and other legal consequences.
 Additionally, violations may lead to disciplinary action under College policies.

 Learn More About Copyright Laws and Enforcement: